 Before starting the Railing Configurator, please make sure that the coordinate system is aligned correctly.
 The Railing Configurator aligns the railings to the Z-axis.
-If you are not sure, select Drawing > Others > World CS (=default CS).
+If you are not sure, select Drawing > Others > World CS to activate the 3-D World CS (=default CS).